wyattcast44-side-project-graveyard/MS-Access-VBA-Libraries/README.md

 The basic idea is to pull libraries references into your main project programmatically and automatically.
 To do this, we can save all libraries as `.accda` files, and place them all in a folder called `libraries`, then when the database is opened, we loop through these libraries and add them as references to your project.

-This keeps your main application clean, with only the business logic unique to your project while still benefiting from useful libraries of code.
+This keeps your main application clean, with only the business logic unique to your project while still benefiting from useful, reusable, libraries of code.
 This is, in my opinion, a much better option than copying and pasting random code into your project.

 ## Installation